sevsec/vt-scan/README.md

 Simple bash script that allows you to either submit a file object for scan by VirusTotal or retrieve a report from a VirusTotal scan.

 Why bash?
-Because it's easily available on most Linux boxes and doesn't require installing a separate interpreter or additional overhead.
+Because it's easily available on most Linux boxes and doesn't require installing a separate interpreter or additional overhead (libraries, smaller footprint).

-I'm sure this project already exists, but I whipped it up quickly on my own out of necessity.
+For the record, I'm sure similar projects already exist, but since I quickly created this out of necessity, I figured that I'd share it anyway.

 ## Requirements
 This is a bash script, so the requirements are: